Ian Smith

+As Rhodesia's dominant political figure and public face in its final decades, Smith's reputation and legacy remains divisive.
+By his supporters, he has been hailed as "a political visionary ... who understood the uncomfortable truths of Africa", defending his rule as one of stability and a stalwart against communism.
+His critics, in turn, have condemned him as "an unrepentant racist ... who brought untold suffering to millions of Zimbabweans", as the leader of a white supremacist government responsible for maintaining racial inequality and discriminating against the black majority.

 Early life and education

 Family, childhood and adolescence

-Ian Douglas Smith was born on 8 April 1919 in Selukwe, a small mining and farming town about 310 km southwest of the Southern Rhodesian capital Salisbury.
+Ian Douglas Smith was born on 8 April 1919 in Selukwe (now Shurugwi), a small mining and farming town about 310 km southwest of the Southern Rhodesian capital Salisbury (now Harare).
 He had two elder sisters, Phyllis and Joan.
-His father, John Douglas "Jock" Smith, was born in Northumberland and was raised in Hamilton in Lanarkshire, Scotland; he was the son of a cattle breeder and butcher.
-He had emigrated to Rhodesia as a nineteen-year-old in 1898, and became a prominent rancher, butcher, miner and garage owner in Selukwe.
+His father, John Douglas "Jock" Smith, was born in Northumberland and was raised in Hamilton, South Lanarkshire, Scotland; he was the son of a cattle breeder and butcher.
+He had emigrated to Rhodesia as a nineteen-year-old in 1898, and became a prominent rancher, butcher, miner, and garage owner in Selukwe.
 Jock and his wife, Agnes (née Hodgson), had met in 1907, when she was sixteen, a year after her family's emigration to Selukwe from Frizington, Cumberland.
-After Mr Hodgson sent his wife and children back to England in 1908, Jock Smith astonished them in 1911 by arriving unannounced in Cumberland to ask for Agnes's hand; they had not seen each other for three years.
+After Hodgson sent his wife and children back to England in 1908, Jock Smith astonished them in 1911 by arriving unannounced in Cumberland to ask for Agnes's hand; they had not seen each other for three years.
 They married in Frizington and returned together to Rhodesia, where Jock, an accomplished horseman, won the 1911 Coronation Derby at Salisbury.